joshgerdes/jekyll-uno/_posts/2021-07-18-implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Now that the scripts have been created **open** the **WebJEA** webpage.

-Click on the S**tartStop-AzVM** page _(it may take a few seconds to load, as it is running the Get-VM script_).
+Click on the **StartStop-AzVM** page _(it may take a few seconds to load, as it is running the Get-VM script_).
 You should be greeted by a window similar to below:

 ![](/uploads/webjea_startstopazvm.png)

-Congratulations, you have now set up WebJEA and can Start/Stop any Azure Virtual Machines using self-service!
+**Congratulations, you have now set up WebJEA and can Start/Stop any Azure Virtual Machines using self-service!**

 ### Additional Notes